askming/study_notes/_sources/CS/Note-Hard SQL interview questions.md

 > The first 70% of SQL is pretty straightforward but the remaining 30% can be pretty tricky.

-Between the fall of 2015 and the summer of 2019 I interviewed for data analyst and data scientists positions four separate times, getting to onsite interviews at over a dozen companies.
-After an interview in 2017 went poorly — mostly due to me floundering at the more difficult SQL questions they asked me — I started putting together a study guide of medium and hard SQL questions to better prepare and found it particularly useful during my 2019 interview cycle.
-Over the past year I have shared that guide with a couple of friends, and with the extra time on my hands due to the coronavirus pandemic, I have polished it up into this doc.

 There are plenty of great beginner SQL guides out there.
 My favorites are Codecademy’s [interactive SQL courses](https://www.codecademy.com/learn/learn-sql) and Zi Chong Kao’s [Select Star SQL](https://selectstarsql.com/).
 However, like I told a friend, while the first 70% of SQL is pretty straightforward, the remaining 30% can be pretty tricky.
 Data analyst and data scientist interview questions at technology companies often pull from that 30%.

-Strangely, I have never really found a comprehensive source online for those medium-hard SQL questions, which is why I put together this guide.

 Working through this guide should improve your performance on data analyst interviews.
 It should also make you better at your current and future job positions.
 Personally, I find some of the SQL patterns found in this doc useful for ETLs powering reporting tools featuring trends over time.

 To be clear, data analyst and data scientist interviews consist of more than SQL questions.
 Other common topics include explaining past projects, A/B testing (I like [Udacity’s course](https://www.udacity.com/course/ab-testing--ud257) on the subject), metric development and open-ended analytical problems.
 This [Quora answer](https://qr.ae/pNrdGV) has Facebook’s product analyst interview guide circa 2017, which discusses this topic in more depth.
 That said, if improving your SQL skills can make your interviews less stressful than they already are, it could very well be worth your time.

-In the future, I may transition this doc to a website like [Select Star SQL](https://selectstarsql.com/) with an embedded SQL editor so that readers can write SQL statements to questions and get real-time feedback on their code.
-Another option could be adding these questions as problems on Leetcode.
-For the time being though I just wanted to publish this doc so that people could find it useful now.

-**I would love to get your feedback on this doc.
-Please drop a note if you find this useful, have improvements/corrections, or encounter other good resources for medium/hard difficulty SQL questions.**

 ## Assumptions & How to use this guide

-**Assumptions about SQL proficiency: **This guide assumes you have a working knowledge of SQL.
+**Assumptions about SQL proficiency:** This guide assumes you have a working knowledge of SQL.
 You probably use it frequently at work already but want to sharpen your skills on topics like self-joins and window functions.

 **How to use this guide:** Since interviews usually utilize a whiteboard or a virtual (non-compiling) notepad, my recommendation is to get out a pencil and paper and write out your solutions to each part of the problem, and once complete compare your answers to the answer key.
 Or, complete these with a friend who can act as the interviewer!